Sameenrjb/FinancialModeling_timeSeriesAnalysis_longShortPositioning/README.md

 # FinancialModeling_timeSeriesAnalysis_longShortPositioning
 Time series analysis of an underlying security using Matlab.
-The script assumes that for a given day an udnerlying security has the following values

-Opening Price Oi, High Price Hi
+The script assumes that for a given day an udnerlying security has the following values (Opening Price Oi, High Price Hi, Low Price Li, Closing Price 𝐶i, Volume Vi)
-Low Price Li
-Closing Price 𝐶i
-Volume Vi

 The ease of movement (EoM) analysis is calculated as